 Arizona CBD Possession Limits

 In Arizona, there are no CBD possession laws.
 Consumers are able to buy CBD items without a prescription, as long as the products contain less than the federally legal amount of tetrahydrocannabinol (THC), which is 0.3%.

 To be honest, CBD oil products (also known as hemp oil) are all over the place in Arizona.
-Consumers buy CBD oil and hemp derived CBD products from a variety of online stores, or brick and mortar retailers.
+Consumers can buy CBD oil on the internet, and also find hemp derived CBD products from a variety of online stores, or brick and mortar retailers.